 When Mills is chasing John Doe, he looks out of an apartment window and Doe fires on him from outside, next to some birds.
 One would expect the birds to take flight due to the noise from the gunshots, but one could probably conclude that even the birds in the city are apathetic to the goings on around them.

 How skewered Doe's interpretation of Christianity is becomes even more apparent when you realize that most of Doe's theology comes from post-Biblical sources and even fictional literature not recognized as canonical by any church.
 What Biblical references he does make are fairly vague and common knowledge to a layman.
 It shows how little he actually knows/cares about actual Christianity, using the themes as more of an excuse than actual inspiration.

-The Wrath victim is actually a case of Shown Their Work.
+Some question Doe's plan in the end of the movie, as it appears that his goal was to kill seven practitioners of the deadly sins, but at the end one innocent victim is killed, and his chosen personification of Wrath will assuredly not be killed - at worst, he'd likely be given a minimal sentence for a crime of passion.
+But the case of Wrath is actually a case of Shown Their Work.
 During the time period when Dante lived if a man was sentenced to death they could either kill him or kill his wife and children.
 The loss of his entire family was considered equal to taking his life.
 David Mills is the Wrath victim but instead of killing him John Doe kills his wife and child.

 Doe has an obsessive hatred against "sinners", a grandiose sense of self-worth, and is a perverted sexual sadist.
 This makes him more guilty of Wrath, Pride and Lust than the victims of those sins.
 But since he's clearly a nutjob, this is probably a literal case of Insane Troll Logic.